sharveshbabu/employee_salary_prediction/README.md

   This repository contains two Google Colab notebooks that demonstrate a complete machine learning workflow—from data preprocessing to deploying a Streamlit web application for predicting employee salaries.

 **Contents:**

+**Dataset:**
+FileName: Employee_Dataset.csv
+This is the dataset used for training ML Models

 **Notebook 1: Employee_Salary_Models_Comp.ipynb**
 This notebook covers the full machine learning pipeline:
 **Data Preprocessing:**